This is the Oldest Christmas Carol (Hint: It’s Not “Silent Night”)

-“Away in a Manger.”
-“Silent Night.”
-“Hark!
-The Herald Angels Sing.”
-These names are probably what come to mind when you think about traditional Christmas carols.
+“Away in a Manger,” “Silent Night,” “Hark!
+The Herald Angels Sing…” These names are probably what come to mind when you think about traditional Christmas carols.
 As classic as these songs are, they’re actually not that old—and definitely not as old as the first Christmas carols.
-(Here’s the history behind 10 favourite Christmas traditions.)
+(Here’s the fascinating history behind some of your favourite Christmas traditions.)

 Christians have been celebrating Christmas since at least 375 A.D. (that’s supposedly when the Church first recognized December 25 as Christmas Day), but “Hark!” came around more than 1,300 years later in 1739.
 Joseph Mohr wrote the lyrics to “Silent Night” in 1818, and “Away in a Manger” was written even later in 1882.
 So what did people sing before these classics?